mapzen/terrarium/README.md

 - Add more vertices to compute on the GeoJson geometry tiles using contours lines.
 So we are sure is enough information to cover non urban areas.

+- Simplify/encode/zip or filter the data on geoJSON tiles, sometimes they are too big

 ## Building your own set of terrarium tiles

 ### Requirements